chriszf/datascience/README.md

 * `play_count` - the number of times the song has been played by that user

 This data will be packed into two collections in mongo: one with a single document per song, containing all the fields we have highlighted above.
 The second collection will be for users, each document containing the user id and a subdocument containing each song and their play counts.

+### Part Two - Reading our Data from HDF5
+Reading from HDF5 is not as straightforward as reading from a regular file, or even iterating through a SQL database query.
+We'll start with a test file to start exploring the data, `h5_test.py`.

+Start by opening `h5_test.py` in an editor and change the filename variable to point to an actual file in your local copy of the MSD, it doesn't matter which.
+Now, run the file in python with the `-i` flag:

+    $ python -i h5_test.py
+    >>>

+The file gives us a variable, h5, which is an open file handle to the record for "I Didn't Mean To" by "Casual".
+If we try to print the `repr()` of the handle, we get a lot of information of the heirarchical data of the h5 file.
+You'll notice that it displays very much like a directory tree, which is a pretty reasonable way to organize the heterogeneous information we're trying to process.

+    >>> print repr(h5)
+    File(filename=/Users/chriszf/src/datascience/MillionSongSubset/data/A/A/A/TRAAAAW128F429D538.h5, title='H5 Song File', mode='r', root_uep='/', filters=Filters(complevel=1, complib='zlib', shuffle=True, fletcher32=False))
+    / (RootGroup) 'H5 Song File'
+    /analysis (Group) 'Echo Nest analysis of the song' /analysis/bars_confidence (EArray(83,), shuffle, zlib(1)) 'array of confidence of bars' atom := Float64Atom(shape=(), dflt=0.0)
+      maindim := 0
+      flavor := 'numpy'
+      byteorder := 'little'
+      chunkshape := (1024,)
+    /analysis/bars_start (EArray(83,), shuffle, zlib(1)) 'array of start times of bars' atom := Float64Atom(shape=(), dflt=0.0)
+      maindim := 0
+      flavor := 'numpy'
+      byteorder := 'little'
+      chunkshape := (1024,)
+    ...

+The data is organized into 'groups', such as the the `/ (RootGroup)` and `/analysis (Group)` in the above example.
+You can access the groups by their path using dot notation.
+To access the `analysis` group, type the following:

+    >>> print repr(h5.root.analysis)
+    /analysis (Group) 'Echo Nest analysis of the song' children := ['beats_start' (EArray), 'segments_pitches' (EArray), 'segments_confidence' (EArray), 'sections_start' (EArray), 'tatums_confidence' (EArray), 'segments_timbre' (EArray), 'segments_loudness_start' (EArray), 'sections_confidence' (EArray), 'bars_confidence' (EArray), 'segments_loudness_max_time' (EArray), 'bars_start' (EArray), 'tatums_start' (EArray), 'beats_confidence' (EArray), 'segments_start' (EArray), 'segments_loudness_max' (EArray), 'songs' (Table)]

+This tells us that the `analysis` group has a number of different children, such as `beats_start` which is an `EArray` and the `songs` element, which is a `Table`.
+To access elements of a `Table` element, we refer to it by its path, then access the `.cols.<COLUMN_NAME>` attribute, followed by a subscript referring to a specific row in the table.
+For example, to access the `songs` table and the `danceability` in it, we type the following:

+    >>> print h5.root.analysis.songs.cols.danceability[0]

+For most of the tables in our dataset, there will be only one row.

+What we need to do is find all of the fields we listed above, and identify the paths to each of them.
+Every column path you need is listed in the primary listing we did earlier, by printing the `repr()` of the entire h5 file.
+Close the `h5_test.py` file and open up `msd.py`.

+The paths to the different parts of the data are aggravating to access.
+We'll make things easier by encapsulating them in a class named `Song`.
+The initializer is provided for you, as well as a `close` method which you should call when you're done with a file.
+They simply open the file using the `tables` module and saves it as an instance attribute, and closes it, respectively.
+It is from this attribute we will extract the rest of the data.
+We'll first make `@property` for our danceability field from earlier.

+    class Song(object):
+        def __init__(self, filename):
+            self.h5 = tables.openFile(filename, mode="r")

+        @property
+        def danceability(self):
+            d = h5.root.analysis.songs.cols.danceability[0]
+            if d == 0:
+                return None
+            else:
+                return d

+        def close(self):
+            self.h5.close()

+In the documentation, a value of `0.0` for this field indicates that the value was not calculated (or unable to be calculated).
+We'll translate this to a `None` value in python, to remain idiomatic.
+Now, in our `main` function, let's try out our new property:

+    def main():
+        s = Song("MillionSongSubset/data/A/A/A/TRAAAAW128F429D538.h5")
+        print s.danceability

+Running our program, we get the following output:

+    (env)$ python msd.py
+    None